Candida Medical Treatment Protocol Steps

-It is also always worthwhile to undergo a pest-cleaning with the bi-resonance that is a must.
+It is also always worthwhile to undergo a pest-cleaning with the bio-resonance that is a must.

 Herxheimer Reactions <die-of>

-Thanks Mr Konstantinos Mplionis for the permission to publish his article about Candida medical treatment protocol steps.
+Thanks, Mr. Konstantinos Mplionis for permission to publish his article about Candida medical treatment protocol steps.

 We also give our thanks to Stavroula Mavroidi for her mediation.